seanknox/dusker/prompt_plan.md

 ## Prompt 6: Motion Sensor Framework

-Let's implement the motion sensor framework that will be crucial for wave detection in our SurfTracker app:
+Let's implement the motion sensor framework that will be crucial for wave detection in our Dusker app:

 1. Create a MotionManager class that:
    - Manages access to device motion sensors (accelerometer, gyroscope)